Nicotine Withdrawal Timeline: Day-by-Day

 By 12 months, most ex-smokers report that they rarely think about smoking.
 Cravings, when they happen, are mild and fleeting.
 Your brain has essentially completed its remodeling project.

 A small percentage of ex-smokers report very occasional cravings even years later, often in moments of extreme stress or when encountering highly specific triggers.
-These are remnants of deeply encoded memories, not active withdrawal — and they pass in seconds.
+These are remnants of deeply encoded memory, not active withdrawal — and they pass in seconds.

 Factors That Affect Your Personal Timeline